 In 1862 the building of St Peter's church was started as a chapel of ease to St Helen's, until 1907 when it became a separate parish.
 Designed by the architect Thomas Hellyer who was responsible for a number of other local churches.
 It was constructed in stone with a slate roof and a fairly simple interior.

 An elaborate gothic screen of iron was erected in 1909.
 Following the first world war, the Lady chapel and south aisle were added to serve as a war memorial.
 Since then there have been a number of recent additions in matching stone.
 These include a choir, clergy, and organ vestry, a flower vestry with toilet, and most recently a porch linking the west door with adjoining church hall.
-There is a well maintained two manual pipe organ and the church can comfortably seat 275 people.
+There is a well maintained two manual pipe organ.

-On the south side of the church is a very pleasant commemorative rose, garden.
+On the south side of the church is a commemorative rose, garden.